Generating virtual species

 βl, βs, βt = LCBD(ranges; transformation = hellinger)

-We can now plot the various elements (most of the code below is actually laying out the sub-panels for the plot):
+We can now plot the various elements (most of the code below is actually laying out the sub-panels for the plot), to identify areas in space that contribute most to ecological uniqueness (Dansereau et al., 2022):

 Code for the figure